Agoric/ERTP/core/zoe/docs/zoe.md

-Zoe guarantees offer-safety, meaning that when a user makes an offer that is escrowed with Zoe, Zoe guarantees that the user will either get what they said they wanted, or the user will get what they originally offered back.
+Zoe guarantees offer-safety, meaning that when a user makes an offer that is escrowed with Zoe, Zoe guarantees that the user will either get back why they said they wanted, or the user will get back what they originally offered.

 When a user escrows with Zoe, they get two things back immediately: an escrow receipt, and a JavaScript promise for a future payout.
 This escrow